tmpvar/weld/README.md

 ## What is it?

 Simple.
 Weld binds data to markup, and can generate markup based your data.
 There's NO special syntax or data reshaping required.
 It works in the browser and in node.js!

+Weld is currently 3.66Kb uglified with no dependencies other than a valid DOM Document and Window.

 ## Motivation

 - Standards compliant.
 No foreign concepts such as <%=foo%> or {{foo}}.
 - Promote portable code/markup by decoupling decision making from presentation.
-- More readable code/markup.
+- Making both the code and markup more readable and maintainable.
+- Allow designers to write up sample markup and test styling without a developer.
 - Increase maintainability by developers with various skill sets.
+- Code reuse between node.js and the browser

 ## How does it work?

-Get a collection of elements, provide your data, optionally provide configuration details.
+Get a DOM Element, provide your data, and optionally provide configuration details.
 <pre><code>
   weld(element, data, [config]);

 </code></pre>

-`element` - This is the target node that will be used as the template.<br/>
+`element` - This is the target node that will be used as the template.
-`data` - This could be any data, an object an array, an array of objects, etc.<br/>
+`data` - This could be any data, an object an array, an array of objects, etc.
-`config` - An object literal (optional), can include any of the items listed in the section below.<br/>
+`config` - An object literal (optional), can include any of the items listed in the section below.

 ### Config options
 `map` - A map function is executed against every match of data-key/element.
 It gives the opportunity to manipulate the element before it is finalized.
 Returning false from `map` will cause the traversal of the current branch to stop.